Search/Browse Help - Browse

 Records in the LC Online Catalog use Unicode opens in a new window (UTF-8 encoding) for searching and displaying data.
 In addition to Roman scripts, Catalog records may also contain the following languages/scripts: Chinese, Japanese, Korean; Cyrillic-based scripts; Greek; Hebrew, Yiddish; and Perso-Arabic script (e.g., Arabic, Persian, Pushto, Sindhi, Urdu).
 For more information, see Searching/Displaying Non-Roman Characters.

 In general, your preferred Web browser settings will not need to be changed to correctly view records that contain diacritics, special characters, or non-Roman characters.
 If you have problems, however, you may need to reconfigure your browser opens in a new window.
 Best results occur if you have Unicode fonts and use Unicode character encoding with automatic character encoding activated.

 - Type of material (e.g., book, periodical, music score)

 - Location of the collection within the Library of Congress

 - Place of Publication (e.g., country, state, province)

 Searches in the LC Online Catalog can return thousands of results.
-Limits can be useful to refine your results, but should be used with caution.
+Search Limits can be useful to refine your results, but should be used with caution.
 Many older catalog records do not contain the data that is used to set limits, and so these records will not appear in search results.
 Similarly, some formats of material (such as images) may not contain data such as language information; limiting by language will exclude these records from your results.
 In addition, when multiple values (e.g., several languages) are recorded in a single field of a catalog record, limits can only retrieve the first language.
 If relevant material is not retrieved with limits set, clear the limits and modify the search.
-For more information, see Search Limits.